aspose-total/Aspose.Total-Products/total/en/net/conversion/xps-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render XPS to XLT" h2="Export XPS File to XLT via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert XPS file to XLT within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a wide range of features and capabilities that make it easy to create, manipulate, and convert documents in a variety of formats.

+The process of converting XPS to XLT involves two steps.
+Firstly, you can use Aspose.PDF for .NET to export XPS to XLSX.
+This component provides a wide range of features and capabilities that make it easy to create, manipulate, and convert PDF documents in a variety of formats.
+It also provides support for converting XPS to XLSX, which is the first step in the conversion process.

+Once you have exported the XPS file to XLSX, you can then use Aspose.Cells for .NET to convert XLSX to XLT.
+This component provides a powerful Spreadsheet Programming API that makes it easy to create, manipulate, and convert spreadsheets in a variety of formats.
+It also provides support for converting XLSX to XLT, which is the second step in the conversion process.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert XPS file to XLT within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XPS to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLT.
+Using Aspose.Total for .NET, you can easily convert XPS file to XLT within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a wide range of features and capabilities that make it easy to create, manipulate, and convert documents in a variety of formats.
+It also provides support for exporting XPS to XLSX and converting XLSX to XLT, which are the two steps required to complete the conversion process.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}